Messerschmitt Bf 110: Night fighter

 After a period of use on bombing and reconnaissance, the type found its niche during the winter of 1940-41 as a night fighter in defensive operations.
-At first the three main crew members had no special equipment for night operations and relied on their eyes alone to find enemy aircraft in the dark.
-Ground-controlled interception began from mid 1941 and the 110 began to take its toll on RAF bombers and was soon an aircraft to be feared.
-Airborne radar was used experimentally during 1941, effective up to a maximum distance of 3.5 km/ 2.2 miles and capable of bringing the 110 to within 200m/655 ft of a target.
+At first, the three main crew members had no special equipment for night operations and relied on their eyes alone to find enemy aircraft in the dark.
+Ground-controlled interception began from mid 1941 and the Bf 110 began to take its toll on RAF bombers and was soon an aircraft to be feared.
+Airborne radar was used experimentally during 1941, effective up to a maximum distance of 3.5 km/ 2.2 miles and capable of bringing the Bf 110 to within 200 m/655 ft of a target.
+However, its effectiveness varied massively during the latter half of the conflict as a result of Allied countermeasures and German radar advances alike.

-By July 1942, the Bf 110F-4 was the first version to be designed specifically as a night fighter.
-It was something of a stop gap measure, though armed with four 7.92mm/ 0.31 In machine guns and two 20 mm / 0.78 In cannon.
+Becoming active around July 1942, the Bf 110F-4 was the first version to be designed specifically as a night fighter.
+It was something of a stop-gap measure, though armed with four 7.92mm/ 0.31 in machine guns and two 20 mm / 0.78 in cannon.
+The Bf 110 remained the principal night fighter of the Luftwaffe through to 1944.